Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of days in the last 5 years of Zoom Video Communications, we see it is relatively smaller, thus better in comparison to the benchmark SPY (124 days)
+• Looking at average days below previous high in of 376 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (114 days).

 Performance (YTD)